solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 default, Solana Playground will automatically request SOL airdrops on your behalf to ensure your wallet has enough SOL to cover the cost of deployment.

-> Note: If you need more SOL, you can airdrop more by typing airdrop command in
-> the playground terminal:
+If you need more devnet SOL in order to deploy your program, you can airdrop more by typing the airdrop command in the playground terminal:

 ```shell
 solana airdrop 2